Negril: 20th century

 South of downtown Negril is West End Road, known as the West End, which is lined with resorts that offer more privacy.
 These areas have access to waters used for snorkelling and diving, with jumping points reaching more than 40 ft high.

 Many vendors and shops are located around the beach resorts; however, they are predominantly located on the south end of the beach, where there are fewer all-inclusive resorts.

 A new highway from Montego Bay and an improved infrastructure may bring more tourists.
 As a result, more hotels and tour operators continue to develop new attractions and excursions in Negril.
 Since the 1980s, it has also become a popular location for U.S. college students to visit during spring break, or just a regular vacation in Jamaica.

 The last few years have seen major development along the beach.
 The resorts include Couples Swept Away, Couples Negril, Sandals, Beaches, Samsara Hotel, Legends Resort, the Grand Lido, Riu Palace Tropical Bay, Riu Club Hotel, and Hedonism II.
 The Hedonism II resort is one enduring hotel and resort that remains an adult destination.

 A franchise of Jimmy Buffett's chain restaurant and bar, Jimmy Buffett's Margaritaville, and a duty-free zone have also been added.
 Currently under construction is the huge new Royalton Negril Resort.

 In recent years, a large development has been constructed consisting of ocean front villas, 2 or 3 bed townhouse developments and studio apartments.
 This development is known as Little Bay Country Club and is home to some of the wealthiest Jamaican families.

 The Reggae Marathon has been held yearly in Negril since 2001.

+In April 2023, the government of Jamaica, announced its plans to build an international airport in Negril.
+Edmund Bartlett, the Minister of Tourism of Jamaica said that Negril, being a major tourist destination, needs resources and that the town will see development in the new fiscal year.
+Bartlett said that the development would include an international airport, a public beach park, and a craft village.